brekk/mad-notes/notes/Data Types/Either.md

 ---
-aliases:
+aliases: []
-  - Either
-  - Left
-  - Right
-  - Either Type
 tags:
   - reference
   - "#prelude"
 ---
+##### Synopsis
-An Either is a tagged union which allows us to elide over cases which are [[Make Invalid States Unrepresentable|otherwise impossible or illogical]] while capturing additional information for consumption downstream; success values are wrapped in `Right` and failure values are wrapped in a `Left`.
+- An Either is a tagged union which allows us to elide over cases which are [[Make Invalid States Unrepresentable|otherwise impossible or illogical]] while capturing additional information for consumption downstream; success values are wrapped in `Right` and failure values are wrapped in a `Left`.
 It is similar to the [[Maybe]] type but unlike the `Nothing` constructor the `Left` can be transformed and contains additional info.
 ## Constructors
 ### Left
 A unary constructor which captures a failure case